LetsCodeANewWorld/webdriverio-v7-cucumber-template/README.md

 Open the folder in VS code and in terminal

-To run just UI tests type : gulp execute --config=local To run all tests type :  gulp execute --config=local --runtests=** --runvisualtest=true To run only visual tests type :  gulp execute --config=local --runtests=visual --runvisualtest=true To run only accessibility tests type : gulp execute --config=local --runtests=accessibility
+To run just UI tests type : npm run execute:local

+To run all tests type :  npm run execute:local -- --runtests='**'  {will run both ui and visual tests}

+To run only visual tests type :  npm run execute:local -- --runvisualtest=true --runtests='visual' --webbrowser=firefox

+To run only accessibility tests type : npm run execute --config=local --runtests=accessibility  {In progress}
-[comment]: <> (To run only Jobseeker UI tests type gulp execute --config=local --testfolder=temp --runtests=ui)

-[comment]: <> (To run only Recruiter UI tests type gulp execute --config=local --testfolder=temp --runtests=ui)
+[comment]: <> (To run a specific browser, pass --webbrowser='firefox')

 ===========Run scripts on browserstack/vsts pipeline===========

 Open the folder in VS code and in terminal
-To run just UI tests type : gulp execute
+To run just UI tests type : npm run execute:browserstack

-To run all tests type : gulp execute --runtests=** --runvisualtest=true To run only visual tests type : gulp execute --runtests=visual --runvisualtest=true To run only accessibility tests type : gulp execute --runtests=accessibility
+To run all tests type : npm run execute:browserstack --runtests=** --runvisualtest=true

+To run only visual tests type : npm run executebrowserstack --runtests=visual --runvisualtest=true